Why is Component Lead Forming Critical in Electronics Manufacturing?

 ● Inconsistent Bends: Manual bending frequently results in uneven lead forms.
 For uniformity, especially in larger production volumes, rely on jigs or automated forming equipment.

 ● Lead Stress: Bending leads too close to the component body can weaken the lead or internal connections.
-Maintain a safe distance (1-2 mm) from the body during the forming process.
+Keep bends ≥0.8 mm from body per J-STD-001.

 ● Short Circuits from Debris: Tiny metal clippings from lead trimming can cause short circuits if not properly contained.
 Use a debris catch or industrial vacuum to maintain a clean workspace.